Financial support

 The University recognises that, during the current cost of living crisis, many more students may find themselves in financial difficulties.
 We are trying to speed up the response time, while also dealing with more cases than normal.
 In addition, we are providing more funding for students and introducing a simplified approach for urgent cases.

-If you find yourself in an urgent crisis, please contact Student Wellbeing Services or The Advice Hub for support.
+If you find yourself in an urgent crisis, please contact The Advice Hub for support.
 The Residence Life Team can also provide support.

 As well as scholarships and bursaries, there may be other forms of financial support available to you from UK devolved governments, depending on your circumstances and eligibility.
 Find out more about financial support available.